Faculty & Staff Contacts

 Office: BT 555

-Art Casey is a trial attorney at Robinson & Wood, Inc. in San Jose, California with a J.D. from Santa Clara University and a B.A. from University of San Diego.
+Art Casey is a trial attorney at Casey Law Group in Los Gatos, California with a J.D. from Santa Clara University and a B.A. from University of San Diego.
 He has been an author and lecturer for California Continuing Education of the Bar (CEB) for several years, including Chapter Author for CEB Publication, California Civil Discovery Practice, 4th Ed.
 (2006).
 He is a member of DRI (a national organization of attorneys in the civil trial defense bar) and a longstanding member of Northern California Association of Defense Counsel.
-Art has been teaching in the School of Management at San Jose State University for the past 10 years.
+Art has been teaching in the School of Management at San Jose State University for the past 12 years.

 Singmay Chou has lived and worked in the Asia region since 1996.
 She spends part of the year in the San Jose area and teaches Strategic Management at San Jose State University.
 She is the Director of Kapok Tree Limited, a consulting firm in change management, strategic planning and organizational effectiveness.
 Singmay also teaches at The Asia-Pacific Institute of Business, The Chinese University of Hong Kong.
 Her prior business experience includes positions as Vice President of Marketing and Product for Luxottica Retail Greater China, General Manager of Marketing for Dragonair, and consultant with Towers Perrin.
 She earned a BS in Economics from the Wharton School, BA in East Asian Studies from University of Pennsylvania, and an MBA from Harvard Business School.